RPL process of Assessment

 At what level should the learning be?

-At the level of the modules or unit standards for which you are applying for credit.
+At the level of the modules of a part-qualification/qualification for which you are applying for credit.

 Who can apply for RPL?

-. adults (aged 40 and up) who have at least ten years experience that is current; and
+. adults who we recommend have at least ten years of verifiable experience that is current; and

 . who have acquired skills and knowledge through one or some of the following: